 The Cooneyites are very restrictive in their rules and limited in their scope of ministry, and most are very limited in their understanding of Scripture.
 They preach that Jesus is the Way, the Truth, and the Life, and that no man comes to the Father except through Him, but that message gets lost as they emphasize that it is only by receiving Yeshua as Saviour within the framework of their own church that a person can be saved.
 Thus, when I was twelve years old, I "professed" to receive Him as my Saviour, but I really didn't understand that it is only by the virtue of His death on the Cross that our sins are forgiven.

 In fact, I didn't know that my sins were forgiven.
-I felt that, rather, I was embarking on a new path of doing good works that hopefully would meet with God's approval, so that I could gain entrance to Heaven when I died.
+I felt that, rather, I was embarking on a new path of doing good works that might meet with God's approval, so that I could gain entrance to Heaven when I died.
+I hoped my good deeds would outweigh my mistakes.
 I had no assurance of salvation.
 The Cooneyite version of salvation is a "wait and see" kind of proposition, like not knowing if you have passed until after your test has been marked.
 If you flunk, you're sunk.
 I experienced a lot of anxiety about my faults when I was a child because I knew I could never be good enough to go to Heaven!

 When I was fifteen, I went into foster care.
 I was all set to forget about going to boring church services and finally get to wear make–up and short skirts and have some fun.
 I found some thrills, but underlying it all was a deep sense of frustration and guilt.